bojieyang/indexnow-action/README.md

 If you don't know how to get the key file, see [IndexNow Document](https://www.indexnow.org/documentation).

 > [!TIP]
 > If your website is stored in a public repository (such as GitHub Pages), saving the Key file directly in the repository will reveal the content and location of this file, which may be a potential security risk.
 If you want to avoid this, use a solution that dynamically generates key files at deployment time.
-Please refer to ```[this section](#generate-Indexnow-key-file-during-deployment)```.
+Please refer to [Generate IndexNow Key file during deployment](#generate-indexnow-key-file-during-deployment) section.

 ### **Basic**